Shellywell123/Function_Plotter/README.md

     - Library's current contents:
         - Letters: `B`, `C`, `E`, `F`, `H`, `L`, `N`, `T`, `Z`
         - Logos:   `batman`, `heart`
+    - See examples below to see how they can be called
  - Coming Soon
     - Parametric equations
     - Planes and vectors